Humanities (HUMN) 201

 - Unit 11: From Medieval to Renaissance

-To receive credit for HUMN 201, you must achieve a course composite grade of at least “D” (50 percent) and a grade of at least 50 percent on the final examination.
+To receive credit for Humanities 201, you must achieve a course composite grade of at least D (50 percent) and a grade of at least 50 percent on the final examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials also include an online student manual and study guide.
-The course assigns videos which can be streamed online through the AU Library or borrowed as DVDs from the Library.
+All other course materials are available online.
+They include an extensive study guide and videos that can be streamed online or borrowed as DVDs from the AU Library.

 |Part I: Exam||Part II: Exam||Total|